said-technologie/Payload-Maker/README.md

 # Payload-Maker
 <h4><h4>
-  this script will help to make an apk payload using tye METSAPLOIT without doing anything
+  this script will help to make an apk payload using the METSAPLOIT without any harde work IT MAY NOT BE WORKNG ON TERMUX, WINDOWS AND MAC SOME TIMES BUT I WILL TRY MY BEST TO MAKE IT AVAILABLE FOR ALL

-# install on termux
+# install on linux system

 pkg install python